California governor declares monkeypox state of emergency - KESQ

 “I think the science shows that protection is greatly improved with the vaccine.
 So that’s why I’m doing it.
 And I honestly just don’t want the lesions on my body.
 I heard the lesions are painful and leave scarring.
 So I think that’s another motivation to go out and get it.”

-The city received about 4,000 doses on Friday and hopes to administer them by mid-week, said Dr. Lukejohn Day, chief medical officer at the Zuckerberg San Francisco General Hospital.
+Before making their own emergency declaration last week, San Francisco city officials were criticized for not responding rapidly enough to the outbreak.
+They, in turn, faulted the federal government for failing to deliver enough vaccines.
+The city received about 4,000 doses on Friday, enabling it to restart vaccinations, and hopes to administer them by mid-week, said Dr. Lukejohn Day, chief medical officer at the Zuckerberg San Francisco General Hospital.

 The city had 305 cases as of Monday, he said.